 Sail to the Antarctic Peninsula

-Your route to Antarctica will be packed with watching wildlife from the ship’s deck and attending informative lectures.
-The waters between South Georgia and the Antarctic Peninsula are rich with fin whales; in good conditions we have seen as many as a hundred in a day!
-You may also be on the lookout for Antarctic petrel, Kerguelen petrel, and one of the most beautiful birds of the Southern Ocean, the snow petrel.
-Our lectures are designed to add depth and knowledge to your expedition, and our workshops will focus on photographic techniques and critiques to enhance your photos.
+Your route to Antarctica will be packed with wildlife watching opportunity from the ship’s deck and attending informative lectures.
+The waters between South Georgia and the Antarctic Peninsula are rich with fin whales; in good conditions we have observed as many as a hundred in a single day!
+Be on the lookout for Antarctic petrel, Kerguelen petrel, and one of the most beautiful birds of the Southern Ocean, the snow petrel.
+Our lectures are designed to add scientific and historic depth and knowledge to your expedition, and our workshops will focus on photographic techniques and critiques to enhance your photos.
 En route to the Peninsula, you’ll hopefully have a chance to stop at Elephant Island where Shackleton's men waited four months while never giving up hope of rescue, creating an epic story of the Heroic Age of Exploration.

-Spend six full days landing and Zodiac cruising along the Antarctic Peninsula and South Shetland Islands
+Six full landing days along the Antarctic Peninsula and South Shetland Islands

 During the early season, it is an exciting time in the Antarctic Peninsula.
 Ice is beginning to recede, allowing passage to some of our favorite landing sites, and in recent years the Weddell Sea has been more open in the early season, closing back up by December.
 This means you may have a chance of getting in to search for lone emperor penguins and hopefully land at Adélie penguin colonies if the conditions are right.
 It’s also when penguin colonies are re-forming with penguins courting, setting up nests, and some laying eggs.
 We’re very excited to share the Antarctic’s early season with you!